 The annual award of up to $10,000 may be used to support equipment and supplies, travel for research and to attend meetings, and for summer support.
 Applicants and their advisors must be members of the Botanical Society of America and are advised to join the BSA if they are not already members, to facilitate the application process.
 International students are welcome to apply.
 Graduate students must have advanced to candidacy or be at a comparable stage in their doctoral program.

 Applications should be written in the form of a proposal that describes the motivation for the research and how the proposed research is related to the student’s overall dissertation project.
 Proposals should include a cover page with the applicant’s name and abstract (500 words or less).
 This should be followed by the proposal body, limited to a maximum of 5 single-spaced pages in total (including figures), followed by separate references.
 The proposal body should include background information, methods (this section limited to 1 page maximum, of the total), a clear statement of the significance of the possible outcomes, and a statement (200 words or less) addressing how the applicant or their work contributes to broadening participation and inclusivity in botany and the BSA, and a brief budget.
 Two letters of reference are required, including a letter from the student’s research supervisor.
+The letter of support can be directly uploaded by the student applying or may be emailed by the those writing the letters to email@example.com.
 In keeping with the intent of the Kaplan family to promote the graduate student’s research independence, applicants and their advisors must both indicate clearly how the proposed research differs in a substantial manner from the research program of the advisor.

 Kaplan dissertation award review rubric guidelines